-- The Board of Trustees will, after consultation with the Advisory Council, control investment of all Authority funds and funds held as part of the Authority's retirement system, and employee deferred compensation 457 plans. - 2.
-The Authority's Pension Committee will manage the investment of the Authority's retirement system funds pursuant to the Pension Committee's Investment Policy, which shall be reviewed and approved by the Board of Trustees prior to adoption. - 3.
+- 1. The Board of Trustees will control investment of all Authority funds and funds held as part of the Authority's retirement system, and employee deferred compensation 457 plans. - The Authority's Pension Committee will manage the investment of the Authority's retirement system funds pursuant to the Pension Committee's Investment Policy, which shall be reviewed and approved by the Board of Trustees in a public board meeting prior to adoption. - 3.
 The Treasurer will manage the investment of all non-retirement Authority funds in compliance with applicable laws.